bwboao/noting_app/README.md

 Click any journal to edit them.

 ## Storage
-The notes are stored at Document/noting for both system (Windows and Mac) using `fs` as `JSON` files.
+The notes and journals are stored at Document/noting for both system (Windows and Mac) using `fs` as `JSON` files.
 The app mantains it with a file named `toc.json`, make sure to delete the entry if you delete files manually.(Or just whipe the whole directory)

+The to-do list is not stored as files, it is stored in the browser's storage using `localStorage`, this may be cleared(if intended or something breaks).
+Try writing important informations in notes instead of to-do list.

 ## packaging
 I use `electron-builder` to pack the files into an Windows app.